 Compliance with our standards as outlined in the Code of Conduct is considered important, therefore actions that violate the Code of Conduct are considered serious.
-In order to protect the reputation and good name of ESA and all of its workers, ESA may be required to take action ranging from discipline of an individual through to termination depending on the seriousness of the issue and in consideration of the principles of progressive discipline.
+In order to protect the reputation and good name of ESA and all of its workers, ESA may be required to take action ranging from discipline of an individual through to termination depending on the seriousness of the issue.